Volunteer-run info centre in Mangonui looks forward to busy summer season

 Formerly situated next to the Mangonui Barber Shop on Waterfront Drive, the centre recently relocated down the road, now overlooking Mangonui Harbour and the famous Mangonui Fish Shop.

-Manager Anna Jacobs has returned to the role after decades spent overseas and has navigated the centre throughout the past two years.

-Jacobs said she and the other seven volunteers had managed to keep the centre running, fielding inquiries about everything from local maps and where to get a local massage to campsites and accommodation.
+Manager Anna Jacobs has recently returned to the role after a two-year break and along with the other seven volunteers, fields daily inquiries about everything from local maps and where to get a massage to campsites and accommodation.

 She said with the relaxing of restrictions, the centre was looking forward to a busy summer and a return to normality.